 Pictured Recipe: Quinoa Lasagna

 Quinoa's one of the grains with the biggest fanfare, thanks to its protein content (8 grams per cup) and fiber (5 grams per cup).
 But remember, just because it's a higher-protein grain doesn't mean it's super low in carbs.
-1/2 cup of cooked quinoa has 20 grams of carbohydrate, so make sure to plan that into your day and stick to a 1/2 cup serving (get all of our best quinoa cooking tips and nutrition facts here).
+1/2 cup of cooked quinoa has 18 grams of carbohydrates, so make sure to plan that into your day and stick to a 1/2 cup serving.

 If you're going to have a big bowl of carbs-even on a low-carb diet, make it oatmeal.
 Oats contain beta-glucan, which helps slow digestion.
-In a study in Nutrition Journal, eating oatmeal helped reduce appetite over four hours better than cold cereal containing the same amount of calories.
 Whether you're going for a serving of old-fashioned or quick oats, they both contain 27 grams of carbs per 1/2 cup dry.
 Make sure you buy plain versions rather than flavored instant oats, which come with a lot of added sugar.
-(Want to cook like a pro?
-Here's the right way to make oatmeal.)
+You can make delicious homemade oatmeal with our five tips.

 Pictured Recipe: Creamy Polenta

 Made from cornmeal, polenta is a staple of Italian cooking.
 You can whip it up at home or buy ready-to-eat polenta in rolls that you slice.
 A 3.5-ounce portion (one-fifth of the roll) contains only 15 grams of carbs compared to other grains.
 Polenta is also a good choice if you have Celiac disease or gluten sensitivity that requires you to follow a gluten-free diet.

 Pictured Recipe: Parmesan Cloud Eggs